speedapi/info/README.md

 # What is SpeedAPI?
 This is a protocol toolkit designed to be used in high-throughput realtime APIs.
   - **End-to-end API development.** SpeedAPI is an integrated tool for API development, not just a standalone data representation format like JSON or MessagePack.
 It can be used as one too!
   - **Transaction-based bidirectional data transfer.** Once a connection is established, both the client and the server can send data to each other at any time.
-Client-to-server requests are encapsulated ino time concurrent transactions that may also require some data later on - like if you have an endpoint that requires a CAPTCHA only some of the time.
+Client-to-server requests are encapsulated in concurrent transactions that may also require some data later on - like if you have an endpoint that requires a CAPTCHA only some of the time.
   - **Smaller data representation.** REST uses JSON to represent structured data, which takes up significantly more space compared to SpeedAPI.

 Some features are double-edged: